 No matter how passionate one is when it comes to cooking healthy home meals, there always comes a time (mainly due to work or other social engagements) that finding time to cook becomes impossible.
 It is in these situations that frozen food comes in handy for a quick meal prep.
 A common misconception that needs to be dispelled is that frozen food is processed food.
 Frozen meals and snacks are processed food.
 And although processed food can be filled with added salt and sugar, as well as preservatives and chemical additives to enhance flavour, help bind the food and preserve it longer, even processed frozen foods with low amounts of unwanted additives will be healthy.
 But be mindful that frozen food is always not packaged food/snacks.
 A huge part of frozen food includes fresh meat, frozen vegetables, and fruits as well.
 Frozen food undergoes a natural fast freezing method that seals in all the nutrition and flavour that it possessed before being fast frozen.

 It should also be noted that fast freezing is different with the freezing that occurs in your own home freezer, which is designed to keep frozen food cold, or slowly freeze food items of your choice.
 The process of fast freezing uses extremely cold air circulating around the food.
 The food is virtually ‘instant frozen’.
 But when you freeze food in your home freezer, it takes a lot more time and ice crystals form within the cells of the food that damage the tissue.
+And to serve this purpose, finding just the right platform for just the required commercial kitchen supplies and restaurant equipment supplies is highly beneficial and integral.
 Once thawed, those frozen crystals melt and bleed throughout the food, making it mushier and often freezer burned into a much less tasty and nutritious condition than when it was fresh.
 With fast freezing, those damaging ice crystals don’t have time to form.

 - thank the Inuit...